Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `casterLinked`

-Access to the base flag.
+Access to the base flag that determines if this effect must end if caster is dead, or not an NPC/creature.
+Not allowed in containter or door trap spells.

+Note that this property is hidden in the Construction Set.

 **Returns**: